Preprocess Reference Expression data for Web App

 expression data:

-.
-These two parameters characterize library size and PCR amplification bias, given the cell type and assay of interest - Mapping efficiency: Proportion of reads that are confidently mapped to the transcripts of genes we’re interested in.
+method_used(ZTNB/RFA),UMI_per_cell_at_saturation,reads_norm,n_cells, and method-specific parameters.
+These characterize library size and sequencing saturation dynamics given the cell type and assay of interest - Mapping efficiency: Proportion of reads that are confidently mapped to the transcripts of genes we’re interested in.

 -